dcmi/lrmi/webroot/content/specifications/lrmi_1.md

 <p><em>version 1.1</em></p>

 <p>The LRMI specification is a collection of properties to describe educational resources.
 It builds on the extensive vocabulary provided by <a href="http://schema.org">Schema.org</a>.
 Predominantly it uses properties of resources of type <a href="http://schema.org/CreativeWork">schema.org/CreativeWork</a> that were proposed to Schema.org by the LRMI to describe the educational characteristics of learning resources.
 For some of these properties it uses the LRMI-created types <a href="http://schema.org/AlignmentObject">schema.org/AlignmentObject</a> and <a href="http://schema.org/EducationalAudience">schema.org/EducationalAudience</a>.</p>

-<p>Version 1.1 of the LRMI specification has been accepted into Schema.org with the exception of useRightsUrl [<a href="http://www.lrmi.net/discuss?place=msg%2Flrmi%2F2MS95ox79i0%2FMVvQ3VdlRCcJ" title="useRightsUrl discussion">see discussion here</a>].
-Subsequently Schema.org adopted a property called license which encompasses the same function as useRightsUrl.</p>

 <p><a name="interoperability"></a>
 The LRMI project looked for inspiration, ideas, and learnings from other projects with similar visions in furtherance of its goal of interoperating with other specifications.
 As much as possible, contributors on those works were invited to participate in LRMI specification development.
 We wish to acknowledge and thank these initiatives for informing our work:</p>